 The challenge was initially accepted by pizza equiptment company PizzaOvens.com.
 Italforni Authentic Italian Ovens, Orlando Foods distributors, Scaffold Works, SoCal Gas, and TFX Non-Stick are among the many sponsors supporting the event.
 The ambitious team looking to set a new record includes top pizza experts Tony Gemignani, Giulio Adriani, Tom Lemann, John Arena, Fred Mortati, Massimo Balacchi, and Jimmy DeSisto, according to a press release on the Longest Pizza website.

 The team plans to drape a single, long pizza on tables that will span most of the Auto Club Speedway.
 Volunteers will prepare and stretch dough, spread sauce, and sprinkle toppings over the nonstop pie, and three finishing gas conveyor ovens will be rolled over the length of the pizza.

 The event is free and open to the public, and food and entertainment will be provided to attendees.
-All of the proceeds and food will go to local homeless shelters and food banks, according to the press release.
+All of the proceeds and food will go to local homeless shelters and food banks.
 Officials from the Guinness Book of World Records will be present to monitor the pizza-making process.

 “Breaking records is a big part of anyone’s spiritual journey,” said Fash Asvadi, director at PizzaOvens.com and Italforni USA Ovens in the press release.
 “Facing challenges and pushing the envelope makes us better beings.
 With all the fun involved with a project like this and the fact that in this process we are sharing something with others less fortunate, it is not a surprise that the attempt has been received with true enthusiasm at every level.”